 - Start with one note in the middle of the piano.
 Play it once.
 Then play another note higher or lower.
 Start with big intervals.
 Take a moment to hear the difference.
-Remember, if you’re truly tone deaf, you won’t be able to tell the difference.
 Keep going.
 Make them smaller.
 The closer they are in distance, the harder it is to tell.
 Really Listen!

 - Once you have done this enough, have a friend “quiz” you.
 Face away from the piano while they play one note at a time.
 Your job is to identify if a pitch is lower or higher than the one played before.
 Tell your friend they can even play the same note twice in a row.
 If you get it wrong, don’t worry – keep trying!
 You can later challenge yourself by playing several notes in a row, and drawing the shape of the melody.
 If the notes go up, draw a line going up, if the notes go down, draw a line going down.
 If the notes go up, then down, draw it!